-- 1. The student may participate in a course after he/she has timely registered for it. - 2.
-First year students are registered for all courses. - 3.
+- 1. The student may participate in a course after he/she has registered for it in a timely manner. - 2.
+First year students are registered for all courses of year 1. - 3.
 The student can register for electives and a concentration through completing and submitting a course registration form. - 4.
-Before the start of the bachelor thesis research, the student needs to submit a thesis plan , to confirm the suitability, level and scientific character of the proposed topic and the thesis process, for approval to the Board of Examiners. - 5.
-In case a student fails to comply with the course registration deadline, registration cannot be guaranteed. - 6.
-The student is registered for the assessments in the courses for which they are registered, both for the first sit and the resit. - 7.
-Deadlines for course registration are timely communicated to the student. - 8.
-It is the responsibility of the student to check in time whether he/she has a valid registration for the course and the (resit) examination. - 9.
-In case a student has no valid registration for the course and/or the (resit) examination, the student is not allowed to take the (resit) course examination.
+Before the start of the bachelor thesis research, the student needs to submit a thesis plan, to confirm the suitability, level and scientific character of the proposed topic and the thesis process, for approval to the Board of Examiners. - 5.
+In the case where a student fails to comply with the course registration deadline, registration will be guaranteed. - 6.
+The student is registered for the assessments in the courses for which they register, both for the first sit and the resit. - 7.
+Deadlines for course registration will communicated to the student in a timely manner. - 8.
+It is the responsibility of the student to check in good time whether he/she has a valid registration for the course and the (resit) examination. - 9.
+In the case where a student has no valid registration for the course and/or the (resit) examination, the student will be not allowed to take the (resit) course examination.